nicholemr/grocerylistapp/README.md

 #### ReactJS

-The application's front-end was built entirely on ReactJS.
+The application's front-end was built entirely on ReactJS using create-react-app.

-The grocery list data is stored in the state variable of a React class component at the top of the component tree.
-This data flows down the component tree using React properties to components in the list view, where each grocery item is itself another React component.

 #### Search Suggestions